Insight-deviler/anova-analysis/README.md

 ## Acknowledgements

-- This package was developed as part of a research work.
+- This package was developed as part of research work.
 - This is based on `Biometrical Methods in Quantitative Genetic Analysis by R.K.
 Singh and B.D.
 Chaudhary`
 - I would like to thank all contributors and supporters.